darya-shynkevich/software-engineering/1. Software Engineering/Architecture/1. The Introduction of System Design/1. Concepts/Consistent Hashing.md

 # What are the consistent hashing examples?

-1. The [[Discord]] server (discord space or chat room) is hosted on a set of nodes.
+1. The [Discord](../../Examples/Discord.md) server (discord space or chat room) is hosted on a set of nodes.
 The client of the discord chat application identifies the set of nodes that hosts a specific discord server using consistent hashing
-2. The distributed NoSQL data stores such as [[Amazon DynamoDB]], Apache [[Cassandra]], and [[Riak]] use consistent hashing to dynamically partition the data set across the set of nodes.
+2. The distributed NoSQL data stores such as [Amazon DynamoDB](Amazon%20DynamoDB), Apache [Cassandra](Cassandra), and [Riak](Riak) use consistent hashing to dynamically partition the data set across the set of nodes.
 The data is partitioned for incremental scalability
-3. The video storage and streaming service [[Vimeo]] uses consistent hashing for load balancing the traffic to stream videos
+3. The video storage and streaming service [Vimeo](Vimeo) uses consistent hashing for load balancing the traffic to stream videos
-4. The video streaming service [[Netflix]] uses consistent hashing to distribute the uploaded video content across the content delivery network (**CDN**)
+4. The video streaming service [Netflix](Netflix) uses consistent hashing to distribute the uploaded video content across the content delivery network (**CDN**)

 # Consistent hashing optimization